dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

   - especially when it needs to be obscured to protect the interests of the people preserving the message in the face of persecution
-    - but they...

-### The Shepherd as a Universal Symbol
+# The Shepherd as a Universal Symbol

 a well-recognized symbol for religions is that of the shepherd.
 Jesus was a shepherd, which was well known through out the middle east and